Wood burning a Bengal Tiger

 It is important to use a light hand pressure when burning; regardless of which method you use.
 A light hand pressure keeps the pen tip from sinking into the wood, and it helps keep the tip at a constant temperature.

 I recently created a video that goes into great detail on the zigzag burn stroke I use.
 If you’re not that familiar with this burn stroke, then the video might be beneficial.
-Just click on the image to watch the video on YouTube.

-As you can see, I did not burn all of the markings to a super dark color.
+I have blocked in almost all of the dark markings, but I did not burn all of the markings to a super dark color.

 There are two reasons for this.
 1) I prefer to work at lower heats and reburn to build up the color.